 Prior to the establishment of the organisation, the delivery of hospital care for children was very bleak with parents being excluded from being with their child.
 Even when “visiting hours” existed, parents were encouraged not to visit because their children would be “upset” after the visit.

-Since that time, CHI has continued to work constructively with all health professionals and with policy makers and has campaigned for the development of quality, family-centred care for sick and hospitalised children.
+Since that time, Children in Hospital Ireland has continued to work constructively with all health professionals and with policy makers and has campaigned for the development of quality, family-centred care for sick and hospitalised children.

-CHI periodically conducts specific research projects, compiles reports and makes recommendations based on the findings.
+Children in Hospital Ireland periodically conducts specific research projects, compiles reports and makes recommendations based on the findings.